github/docs/content/billing/managing-billing-for-github-codespaces/managing-the-spending-limit-for-github-codespaces.md

 {% ifversion ghec %}
 ## Using your Azure Subscription
 If you purchased {% data variables.product.prodname_enterprise %} through a Microsoft Enterprise Agreement, you can connect your Azure Subscription ID to your enterprise account to enable and pay for {% data variables.product.prodname_github_codespaces %} usage.
-For more information, see "[Connecting an Azure subscription to your enterprise](/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise)."
+For more information, see "[AUTOTITLE](/billing/managing-billing-for-your-github-account/connecting-an-azure-subscription-to-your-enterprise)."
 {% endif %}

 ## Managing the {% data variables.product.prodname_github_codespaces %} spending limit for your personal account